 Are you looking for the college experience before you graduate high school?
-Saint Louis University's Visiting Young Scholars program offers you a dual-enrollment opportunity to take college classes on SLU's campus while in high school.
+Saint Louis University's Visiting Young Scholars program offers you an opportunity to take college classes on SLU's campus while in high school.

 Visiting Young Scholars are current high school students who have the aptitude to succeed in 1000/2000 division courses at Saint Louis University.
 Qualified high school juniors and seniors may sit in SLU courses at the St. Louis campus, Spain campus or online.

 This program bridges the gap between the high school and the college experience.
 Determining if the courses count toward high school graduation is at the discretion of the high school administration and the responsibility of the family to articulate.

 If you're ready to accept the challenge of being an early college student with SLU, review the following information and submit an application before the applicable deadline.

 The Visiting Young Scholars program is a rigorous college experience where you'll take courses alongside traditional undergraduate students.
 You’re eligible to apply to enroll into any 1000/2000 level course, if:

 - You are entering grades 11 or 12

 - Hold a 3.0 cumulative GPA (on a 4.0 scale)